Guzpenha/guzblog/_pages/about.md

 social: true
 ---

 I am a research scientist at [Spotify](https://research.atspotify.com/){:target="_blank"}.
-My research areas are information retrieval, recommender systems, and natural language processing.
-I am currently working with (I) the intersection of LLMs and personalization, (II) increasing discoverability in search and recommendation systems, and (III) generative and dense models for IR.
+My research interests are in the fields of information retrieval, recommender systems, natural language processing and machine learning.
+I am currently working with information-filtering systems that broadly speaking perform recommendation and search.
+My focus is on improving the relevance matching between users and creators' content, catalog discoverability and also aiding users in their decision-making process.
+In this context, some techniques and topics that I work with are: dense/generative recommendation & retrieval models, re-rankers, LLMs, alignment, explainability, negative sampling, synthetic data generation, knowledge distillation, Generation-Augmented-Retrieval and Retrieval-Augmented-Generation.

 <!-- Beyond my job I dedicate time to [photography](https://guzpenha.github.io/gallery/){:target="_blank"}. -->